stablekernel/aqueduct/docs/docs/index.md

 var results = await query.fetch();
 ```

-Building a query to insert or update values leverages the same behavior:
+Values set on the properties of `Query.values` are sent to the database on insert and update operations.
+Like `Query.where`, `Query.values` has the same properties as the object being inserted or updated.

 ```dart
 var query = new Query<Employee>()